- Residency Program

 The presences of other learners (including, but not limited to residents from other specialties, subspecialty fellows, medical students, pharmacy students and nursing students) must not interfere with the appointed residents' education.
 The program director should discuss the presence of other learners with the DIO to ensure the availability of adequate resources for resident education.

-Moonlighting refers to voluntary, compensated medically related work undertaken by a resident outside the context of the residency program.
-Residents/fellows may not engage in moonlighting activities that interfere with the responsibilities to their program, especially in the context of work hour limitations.
-Program Directors may establish a "no moonlighting" policy based on academic, workload, and/or work hours considerations.
-PGY I residents and residents holding a J1 visa are not permitted to moonlight.
+Moonlighting (outside employment) refers to voluntary, compensated medically related work undertaken by a reisdent outside the context of the residency program.
+Resident/fellows may not engage in moonlighting activities that interfere with the responsibilities to their program, especially in the context of work hour limtations.
+Program Directors may establish a "no moonlighting" policy based on academic, workload, and/or work hour considerations.
+PGY I residents and residents holding a J1 Visa are not permitted to moonlight.

 Program Directors reserve the right to deny moonlighting activity.
-Any resident/fellow failing to comply with moonlighting guidelines is subject to departmental disciplinary action up to and including termination.
+Any resident/fellow failing to comply with moonlighting guidelines is subject to departmental disciplinary action.
+Any resident not in good standing may not moonlight.

 Professional liability insurance coverage provided by the QCOM DOES NOT extend to any medical practice or activities outside the medical education program of the University.

 The QCOM does not encourage its residents/fellows to engage in outside employment.
-QCOM accepts no responsibility for the financial consequences to residents who engage in moonlighting if permission for that employment is withdrawn as a consequence of poor performance in the training program, conflict with work hour limitations, or for other cause.
+QCOM accepts no responsibility for the financial consequences to residents who engage in moonlighting.

 PERIODIC REVIEW OF GME POLICIES (Effective 3/28/2013)